 And so, we invite our colleagues to start sharing ideas, thoughts, texts, comments, etc using the twitter hashtag #ReconciliationSyllabus.
 We imagine this wordpress site as one spot for the conversation about resources, strategies, and possibilities to take place.
 What might be required of us is courage, imagination, and vulnerability.
 What might be required are examples of both success and failure in this endeavour, as we begin to imagine the kinds of actions necessary to have the Calls to Action take shape in the world?
 Hopefully, this (non-institutionally grounded) site can be a decentralized site for all those teaching law in Canada.

 And so, this site is an invitation to law professors across Canada (and lawyers? and students?) to gather together ideas about resources and pedagogies that might support recommendation #28 of the TRC Calls to Action: the call for us to rethink both what and how we teach in our schools.
+And to respond to the #CallsforJustice, in particular, the finding that:

 Leave us a comment if you want to be added as a contributor!